Nicaragua’s first lady, aide added to US sanctions list

-WASHINGTON — The Trump administration has added the first lady of Nicaragua and one of her senior aides to a sanctions list as it tries to increase pressure on President Daniel Ortega’s government for its violent response to a political crisis.
+WASHINGTON — The Trump administration on Tuesday added the first lady of Nicaragua and one of her senior aides to a sanctions list as part of its effort to increase pressure on President Daniel Ortega’s government for its violent response to a political crisis.

 The designation freezes any assets they may have in the U.S. and blocks their access to the U.S. financial system.